-5.3 Legal Standard
+▼ 5.3 Legal Standard

 There is no legal standard as such.
-However, according to the PCA's 2011 Remedies Guidelines, remedies should be capable of addressing all competition concerns raised by the concentration and be "interpreted in light of the underlying objective of creating conditions for an effective competition in the market or of maintaining an effective competition in the relevant market" (paragraph 14).
+However, according to the PCA's 2011 Remedies Guidelines, remedies should be capable of addressing all competition concerns raised by the concentration and be

+"interpreted in light of the underlying objective of creating conditions for an effective competition in the market or of maintaining an effective competition in the relevant market" (paragraph 14).
 Therefore, remedies should include an assessment of the adequacy, sufficiency and viability of the commitments.

-5.4 Typical Remedies
+▼ 5.4 Typical Remedies

 Commitments may be of a structural or behavioural nature.
-According to the PCA's guidelines on remedies, structural remedies involving the divestiture of a viable and competitive business (eg, access to infrastructure, networks or key technologies, and change of long-term exclusive contracts) are preferred over behavioural remedies, which involve promises by the parties to abstain from certain commercial behaviours.
+According to the PCA's guidelines on remedies, structural remedies involving the divestiture of a viable and competitive business are preferred over behavioural remedies (see, eg, cases 2016/37, SIBS/Unicre and 2017/35, Altice/Media capital where the PCA rejected behavioural remedies).
 Both types of commitments have already been accepted by the PCA, in certain cases simultaneously.

-Despite the stated preference for structural remedies, the PCA's decisional practice shows that behavioural remedies continue to be used quite often and have been imposed on several occasions.
-Remedies are not sought to address noncompetition issues.
+Despite the stated preference for structural remedies, the PCA's decisional practice shows that behavioural remedies continue to be used quite often.
+Remedies are not sought to address non-competition issues.

-5.5 Negotiating Remedies with Authorities
+▼ 5.5 Negotiating Remedies with Authorities

-As noted in 5.2 Parties' Ability to Negotiate Remedies, above, notifying parties may submit commitments in both phases of the procedure and prior to submitting the notification (within pre-notification discussions).
+As noted in 5.2 Parties' Ability to Negotiate Remedies, notifying parties may submit commitments in both phases of the procedure and prior to submitting the notification (within pre-notification discussions).
 Although there is no specific timeframe set by the Competition Act for commitments to be offered, the PCA recommends that, in Phase I, parties submit commitments within 20 working days from notification and, in Phase II, within 40 working days following the decision to open an in-depth investigation.

 Remedies are submitted by the parties and then negotiated with the PCA on an informal basis.
 The PCA does not have the prerogative to impose remedies which were not formally proposed by the notifying parties (ie, remedies are always proposed by the notifying parties).
 The PCA will refuse the commitments when it considers that they have been submitted as part of a dilatory tactic or that the commitments are insufficient or inadequate to remedy competition concerns.

 An administrative complaint may be lodged against the refusal decision but no court appeal is allowed.
-If the PCA is convinced of the merits of the proposal, the remedies are formally submitted in the form of a 'commitment', and the clearance decision is subject to conditions and obligations intended to ensure compliance with the commitment.
+If the PCA is convinced of the merits of the proposal, the remedies are formally submitted in the form of a "commitment", and the clearance decision is subject to conditions and obligations intended to ensure compliance with the commitment.